gwiam/awt_atoyom/porting_scripts.md

         - this is where signals come in handy
     - seems like navmesh navigation in Unity is a lot easier since you don't need to write a physics process for it
     - you cannot stop navigation by stopping the physics process
+    - raycasting seems to be more complicated too